rwdavies/motif_death/README.md

 ### B.2 Running the pipeline

 ```
-./run.sh config/artiodactyla.json download_all cluster --dryrun ## to check what will be run
+./run.sh config/artiodactyla.json all cluster --dryrun ## to check what will be run
-./run.sh config/artiodactyla.json download_all cluster ## to run it
+./run.sh config/artiodactyla.json all cluster ## to run it
 ```

 **Notes:**